 Parliament is discussing a bill to retain the Dutch dividend tax claim when companies move abroad.
-This is a conditional levy that involves situations where the registered office is moved to a country with no dividend tax or where a so-called stepup for (potential) distributable profit reserves is granted.
-For reasons of efficiency a threshold (tax-free allowance) of € 5 million will apply for this scheme.
+This is a levy that involves situations where the registered office is moved to a country with no dividend tax or where a so-called step-up for (potential) distributable profit reserves is granted.
+This exit dividend tax is only levied from investors in non-EU/EEA states with which the Netherlands has not signed a tax treaty.
+The levy is included in the existing tax system for dividend tax and levied directly immediately without the option for postponement of payment or a debt moratorium.

+For reasons of efficiency a threshold (tax- free allowance) of € 5 million will apply for this scheme.
 The scheme will apply for registered office moves and cross-border mergers, divisions and share mergers.
 If one of these taxable conditions occurs, a dividend tax declaration must be submitted with the tax base 'net profit' (visible and deferred tax reserves).
 The recognised paid-up capital and tax-free allowance are then deducted from this amount.
 Withholding exemptions in participating interests are not affected.
 In practice this exit levy will in particular affect profit reserves to which portfolio shareholders of listed companies are entitled.

-The dividend tax claim is eligible for deferred payment.
-When a dividend payment is finally made the deferred dividend tax is converted into an immediate deduction borne by the shareholder.
-In case of regular dividends the dividend tax is withheld by the distributing company.
-In both situations the dividend tax qualifies as an (offsettable) withholding tax or the final tax levy for the shareholder in question.
+The dividend tax is withheld by the distributing company.
+In both situations the exit dividend tax qualifies as an (offsettable) withholding tax or the final tax levy for the shareholder in question.

 In the reverse situation in which a company has moved its registered office to the Netherlands, a step-up applies for the existing 'net profit'.

 Another important aspect of the bill relates to legal entities established according to foreign law.
-For a minimum period of establishment of 2 years in the Netherlands, for this exit levy this company is deemed still to be established in the Netherlands for up to 10 years after moving.
-The bill provides for a retroactive effect up to 18 September 2020.
+On certain conditions for the application of this exit levy these entities are still deemed for a period of up to 10 years after moving their registered office to be established in the Netherlands.
+The bill provides for a retroactive effect up to 8 December 2021.

-Withholding tax on interest and royalties

-With effect from 2021 the Netherlands has introduced a withholding tax on interest and royalty payments to affiliated entities in designated low-taxation countries as well as in situations of abuse.
-The withholding tax is the same as the highest corporation tax rate (in this case 25 % for 2021).
+Withholding tax on interest and royalties With effect from 2021 the Netherlands has introduced a withholding tax on interest and royalty payments to affiliated entities in designated low-taxation countries as well as in situations of abuse.
+The withholding tax is the same as the highest corporation tax rate (in this case 25.8% for 2023).
 The effect of a tax treaty may mean that the actual rate is lower.
 Withholding tax arises for payments between affiliated entities.
 Affiliation here means a case where the shareholder can exercise a direct or indirect decisive influence on the operations of the Dutch entity and must therefore be looked at on a case-by-case basis.
-A formal interest such as a minimum voting right of 50 % does in any case result in an affiliation.
-For the levy of withholding tax the receiving entity must be established in a jurisdiction with a tax on profits of a maximum statutory rate of 9 % or in a jurisdiction included in the EU list of non-cooperative jurisdictions (so-called Designated Low-Taxation Jurisdictions).
+A formal interest such as a minimum voting right of 50% does in any case result in an affiliation.
+For the levy of withholding tax the receiving entity must be established in a jurisdiction with a tax on profits of a maximum statutory rate of 9% or in a jurisdiction included in the EU list of noncooperative jurisdictions (so-called Designated Low-Taxation Jurisdictions).